DJ Play a Christmas Song: Remix with Kelly Clarkson

 On November 8, 2024, a new version with Kelly Clarkson was released.

 Background

 Prior to the remix's release, Clarkson first covered the song as part of her Kellyoke segment on her talk show on December 19, 2023.
 Cher responded to Clarkson's rendition on her X account claiming that Clarkson had "aced it".

 Commercial performance

-The remix with Clarkson entered the Billboard Dance/Electronic Digital Song Sales at number three on November 23, 2024, making it Clarkson's first entry on the chart.
+The remix with Clarkson entered the Billboard Dance/Electronic Digital Song Sales chart at number three on November 23, 2024, making it Clarkson's first entry on the chart.